TheAllenChou/unity-project-prefs/README.md

 This is a per-project preference utility useful for developing tools for the Unity editor.
 It's similar to Unity's [`EditorPrefs`](https://docs.unity3d.com/ScriptReference/EditorPrefs.html), except that it stores key-value record pairs as an asset in the current project rather than modifying the machine registry like `EditorPrefs` does.
 This utility is for the editor only and should live in an `Editor` folder.

-A minimalistic editor UI is provided to view and modify the asset through Unity's inspector panel.
+A minimalistic editor UI is provided for viewing and modifying the asset through Unity's inspector panel.
 Supported record types include: booleans, ints, floats, strings, and string sets (unique strings joined by semicolons).

 ![turbulent-rainbow-cubes](/img/project-prefs.png)